-Whitecap is an oil-weighted growth company that pays a monthly cash dividend to its shareholders while being recognized for storing more CO2 annually than we emit directly from our operations.
+Whitecap is a Canadian oil and liquids weighted growth company that pays a monthly cash dividend to its shareholders.

 We are publicly traded on the Toronto Stock Exchange (TSX: WCP).
 Find out more on our website at www.wcap.ca.